IAmAbszol/Ishiiruka/Readme.md

 ## Building for Windows
 Use the solution file `Source/dolphin-emu.sln` to build Dolphin on Windows.
-Visual Studio 2015 Update 2 is a hard requirement.
+Visual Studio 2017 is now used.
 Other compilers might be able to build Dolphin on Windows but have not been tested and are not recommended to be used.
-Git and Windows 10 SDK 10.0.10586.0 must be installed.
+Git and [Windows 10 SDK 10.0.10586.0](http://www.microsoft.com/en-us/download/details.aspx?id=6812) must be installed.

+You will most likely have issues installing this, look at [this comment](https://stackoverflow.com/a/9401911) for how to fix it.
+Not sure everything in it is a hard requirement.

+If you have trouble with some `.lib` files missing, right click the Externals directory and click rebuild.

 An installer can be created by using the `Installer.nsi` script in the Installer directory.
 This will require the Nullsoft Scriptable Install System